Academic Staff Support

 They are available via an external website hosted by Oxford University Press (the owners of Epigeum).
 This content is available to all SHU staff and students.
 To sign up for an account please follow these instructions ensuring you enter the correct token for teaching or research courses.

 National Teaching Fellows (NTF) Teaching Excellence

 Take a look at our dedicated National Teaching Fellows (NTF) Teaching Excellence website.
-A Hallam Guild group that aims to:
+The NTF Network aims to: